kivy-garden/contextmenu/README.md

 Implementation of a context menu.

-### app_menu.AppMenu

-Application menu widget.
-By default it fills the entire parent's width.

 ### context_menu.AbstractMenuItem

 Mixin class that represents a single menu item.
 Needs to be extended to be any useful.
 It's a base class for all menu items for both context and application menus.

-If you want to extend this class you need to override the `content_width` property which tells the parent `ContextMenu` what is expected width of this item.
+If you want to extend this class you need to override the `content_width` property which tells the parent `ContextMenu` what is the expected width of this item.
 It needs to know this to set it's own width.

 ### context_menu.ContextMenuItem